2023 UEFA Regions' Cup final tournament: All the fixtures and results | UEFA Regions' Cup

 Article body

-Bavaria, runners-up as hosts in the last finals of 2019, defeated Bosnia and Herzegovina's Zenica-Doboj 5-0 in Ribadumia.
-Julian Kania scored a penalty on 27 minutes and added another shortly after.
-With 17 minutes left Kania completed the first Regions' Cup finals hat-trick since Paul Maguire for Eastern Region Northern Ireland against Qaraçala in 2013.
-Substitute Jannis Sauer then struck twice in added time.
+Belgrade are now level with Zlín on points, head-to-head record, overall goal difference and goals scored after the Czech representatives beat Lisboa 1-0 through Pavel Krajča, set up when Jan Gojš pounced on a loose back-pass an hour in.

-In Group B, holders Dolnośląski lost 1-0 to Lisboa though a goal late in the first half by Rodrigo.
-And the Portuguese representatives could potentially qualify one game early on Sunday as Zlín drew 1-1 with Belgrade in Vilagarcía, Roman Sopůšek scoring from distance for the Czech side on 74 minutes only for Uroš Pavlović to swiftly head an equaliser.
+Lisboa, who had beaten Dolnośląski 1-0 on the opening day, now trail both Zlín and last opponents Belgrade by a point with any of those three still able to claim a final berth.

-Fixtures continue on Sunday and Wednesday.
-The group two winners advance to the final three days later at A Lomba Stadium, Vilagarcía.
+The two group winners advance to Saturday's final at A Lomba Stadium, Vilagarcía.

 All kick-off times CET.